-The art of tapering is underestimated, especially when you’re targeting a big old ride this summer.
+The art of tapering is underestimated, especially when you’re targeting a long ride or an event such as a sportive this summer.
 Essentially, it involves spending a period of time before your event that allows you to maintain your fitness but lose fatigue.
 As Colin Batchelor of Total Cycle Coach (totalcyclecoach.com) explains: “The goal of any taper can be described with a simple equation: freshness, plus fitness, equals fun.

 “You can complete a century ride based on training that comprises a regular long weekend ride — no more than 80-85 miles — and a couple of midweek rides of around 60-90 minutes.”